 He couldn't ignore the distant buzzing in his mind, like he should remember something.
 But it didn't feel like a demon or some other threat, so he put it aside for the moment.

-Touma and Shu, both wearing their sub-yoroi, raced towards where Seiji and Shin said they were waiting.
+Touma and Shu, both wearing their armors, raced towards where Seiji and Shin said they were waiting.
+They were making good progress as they ran – faster than they could have done on bikes.

-"You know we're probably walking into a trap," Touma commented as he watched the road ahead.
+"You know we're probably walking into a trap," Touma commented as he watched the path ahead, trying not to smile too much as he felt the wind in his hair as they leapt forward.

 "Yeah, well, then at least we'll have someone to fight," Shu replied, "I was getting antsy.
 Besides, who can handle the four of us, together?"